Burdj3/Burdj3/README.md

 - 🌱 I'm currently learning more about web development, primarily focusing on React and AWS

-- 🥅 2023 Goals: Network more and launch some new applications
+- 🥅 2023 Goals: Become more familiar with serverless applications and using AWS for cloud-based development

-- ⚡ Fun fact: I love to go fishing and get outdoors
+- ⚡ Fun fact: I once got funding to research NFL Combine measurements and whether they mattered to a player's success in the league!

 <br/>